The " three seeing " gate of in Vietnamese Buddhism

 There are many legends and myths in Vietnam, some more embellished than others and sometimes conflicting.
 However there has never been any doubt that Thien Ton Pagoda is indeed a special place that played an pivotal role in the development of Dai Co Viet, the precursor of modern Vietnam.

 Entry and parking at the pagoda is free.
-On Tet and other festivals, Thien Ton can be crowded with many visitors making the annual pilgramage to pray for good luck and prosperity and parking may incur a charge.
+On Tet and other festivals, Thien Ton can be crowded with many visitors making the annual pilgrimage to pray for good luck and prosperity and parking may incur a charge.
 On the 4-8 days of the third lunar month, a large festival is held here to celebrate Thien Ton’s birthday.
 While free, visitors are encouraged to user the donation boxes to help with the upkeep of this hallowed place and perhaps to pray for luck and peace in the future.

 Discover Ninh Binh